aptos-labs/developer-docs/docs/reference/glossary.md

 ### Merkle Accumulator

 - The **[Merkle Accumulator](https://www.usenix.org/legacy/event/sec09/tech/full_papers/crosby.pdf)** is an _append-only_ Merkle tree that the Aptos blockchain uses to store the ledger.
-- Merkle accumulators can provide proofs that a transaction was included in the chain (“proof of inclusion”).
+- A Merkle accumulator can provide proofs that a transaction was included in the chain (“proof of inclusion”).
 - They are also called "history trees" in literature.

 ### Module